505575853/shadowsocks-libev/README.md

 * CPU: 2.3 GHz Intel Core i5 6300HQ
 * OS: macOS 10.13.3 (Darwin 17.4.0)
 * Both client and server run locally __on the same machine__.
 So the actual transfer speed should be doubled for running client only.
 * The speed is tested using iperf 3.3 tunneled through the client running 10 seconds.
-The command is `iperf3 -p <port> -c <ip>`.
+The command is `iperf3 -p <port> -c <ip> -R` which measures the *download speed*.
 The result is a truncated mean of 5 tests.
 * All programs are compiled against the same external libraries, including my customized [mbedtls][my-mbedtls] and [libev][my-libev]:
   * [AES-CTR mode][ctr-acc] is accelerated using AES-NI and SSE instructions and well-optimized by unrolling loops.
   * AES-GCM mode is hardware-accelerated via AES-NI by default in mbedtls (but not extremely optimized).